Tariq Bashir Cheema: Education

+He holds Bachelors degree.
+During Hailey College in Lahore, Cheema was involved in student activities (specifically, he was the person who held the small loudspeaker for Shabbar Zaididuring his election campaign).

 Political career

 Cheema began his political career as an activist for the student wing of the Pakistan Peoples Party (PPP) in 1980 at the Government High School Shahi Wala.

 In 2004, DAWN reported that Cheema was a suspected member of Al-Zulfiqar which, according to the claim of the then Zia regime, was a terrorist organization formed by Murtaza and Shahnawaz Bhutto to avenge the execution of their late father.
 He was sent to Lahore Central Jail for being accused in various cases.
 He was released on the demand of militants involved in the 1981 Pakistan International Airlines hijacking as a trade-off to rescue the passengers of the plane.
 He later moved to Afghanistan.

 DAWN also reported that Cheema later returned to Pakistan for a brief time but again left Pakistan as there were a number of cases against him on terrorism charges.
 Cheema remained outside Pakistan until 1989 and he returned when all the cases against him were withdrawn by the then government of the PPP.
 After his return, he took part in Bahawalpur politics on the platform of the PPP.

 He first ran for the seat of the Provincial Assembly of Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-221 (Bahawalpur-IV) in the 1990 general elections but was unsuccessful.
 He received 27,904 votes and lost the seat to Chaudhry Muhammad Iqbal, a candidate of Islami Jamhoori Ittehad (IJI).

 He was elected to the Provincial Assembly of Punjab as a candidate of PPP from Constituency PP-221 (Bahawalpur-IV) in the 1993 general elections.
 He received 45,684 votes and defeated Chaudhry Muhammad Iqbal, a candidate of Pakistan Muslim League (N) (PML-N).
 During his tenure as a Member of the Punjab Assembly, he served as Provincial Minister of Punjab for Food and Agriculture.

 He ran for the seat of the Provincial Assembly of Punjab as a candidate of PPP from Constituency PP-221 (Bahawalpur-IV) in the 1997 general elections but was unsuccessful.
 He received 32,727 votes and lost the seat to Chaudhry Muhammad Iqbal, a candidate of PML-N.

 In 2001, he became the District Nazim (District Mayor) of Bahawalpur after defeating the Abbasi Nawab family of Bahawalpur and was elected for a second straight time in 2005.